Gnolam/rs3helper/README.md

 library(rs3helper)
 ```

-Note, if you see the following error, install the **jsonlite** package again and run the above snippet again - this package is used to parse responses of the Python scripts.
+Note, if you see the following error, install the **jsonlite** package again and run the above snippet - this package is used to parse responses of the Python scripts.

 ```r
 Error in (function (dep_name, dep_ver = NA, dep_compare = NA)  :